 What is unlearning?

 Unlearning is the process of discarding something from your memory.
 When you unlearn something you forget it, put it aside, and you lose knowledge of it.
-For a quick graphical summary of unlearning insights, jump to the unlearning infographic.

 But - why exactly would you want to unlearn something?
 In many cases when you unlearn something you can get rid of a bad habit, preconceptions or something that is false.
 Alvin Toffler, futurist and philosopher said: